 The approach to scrape motorcycle sales websites involves an analysis of their common structural patterns.
 Such websites typically allow for searches based on specific parameters like manufacturer, model, and years.
 The search result leads to individual sales pages, each containing information and images needed to extract.
 In order to effectively extract data, it was chosen to employ a two-module strategy for each website.
 The first scraper will be designed to collects URLs from the search result, which will be manually provided by inputting a URL leading to the desired motorcycle's search result on the website.
-This method can be classified as manual scraping [26][20], although it is not the most efficient way, this approach was found satisfactory due to the manageable size of the individual motorcycle listings.
+This method can be classified as manual scraping [26][20], although it is not the most efficient way, this approach was found satisfactory due to the manageable size of the motorcycle data list.
+The second scraper will then proceed to retrieve images from the individual motorcycle listings.
 Another crucial parameter is the nature of the websites, which can be categorized into two main types: static and dynamic.
 For websites with a static nature, Beautiful Soup will be used primarily, whereas for the handling of dynamic websites, Selenium will be utilized.